devashishchakraborty/devashishchakraborty/README.md

 Hi 👋 I am Devashish Chakraborty
 ======================================
-I am a Developer and a Learner currently working around Frontend Web Development, Scripting and want to progress into the field of Web Development.
+I am a Developer and a Learner currently working around Frontend Web Development, Scripting and want to progress into the field of Fullstack Web Development.
 I am a Linux enthusiast and really interested in contributing to Open Source in the near future.
 * 🌍  I'm based in Delhi
 * ✉️  You can contact me at [Email](mailto:devashishchakra@gmail.com)
 * 🧠  I'm currently learning HTML, CSS and Javascript.